A doctor in a single room,

 Palm Springs

 Bill lives and practices in Palm Springs.
 The desert shows up in the medicine — dryness as a pattern, heat as a pattern, wind as a pattern.
-The clinic is in [NEIGHBORHOOD], walking distance to [LANDMARK].
+The clinic is in the Palm Canyon area at 1775 E. Palm Canyon Drive, Suite 315.

 Credentials & Licensing